 These are one of my favorites.
 They are so simplistic.
 These charts include a serious of data points that are connected by a line.
 These are best used to show developments over a certain period of time.

 Area charts are very useful for multiple data series, which may or may not be related to each other (partially or wholly).
 They are also useful for an individual series that represents a physically countable set.

 So choose wisely, and you will be good.

 I love colours.
 Who doesn’t?
-Colours in a excel dashboard make it livelier as opposed to the drab and overused grey, black and white.
-I could write an entire book on how colour theory works, but well, that’s already dine.
+Colours in an excel dashboard make it livelier as opposed to the drab and overused grey, black and white.
+I could write an entire book on how colour theory works, but well, that’s already fine.
 You must know which colours work together and which do not.
 For example, you cannot pair bright pink and red together unless you want an assault on the eyes.
-One thing you must keep in mind while selecting a colour coding, that 8% of men and 0.5% or women are colour blind.
+One thing you must keep in mind while selecting a colour coding, that 8% of men and 0.5% of women are colour blind.

-Most people can perceive a colour, but cannot correctly distinguish between two shades of the same colour.
-These people can perceive changes in brightness though, just like me and you.
+Most people can perceive colour but cannot correctly distinguish between two shades of the same colour.
+These people can perceive changes in brightness, though, just like you and me.
 Avoid having shades that overlap, like the example I gave above.
-That would not only look ugly, but also be completely useless for users we discussed above.
+That would not only look ugly but also be completely useless for users we discussed above.

 Have fun and let your creativity flow

 Once you have understood your target audience, the purpose of your excel dashboard and have selected the correct charts and designs, you should be good.
 By the end of this step by step informative article, you can go from a blank spreadsheet to a fully functional spreadsheet with stunning interactions.
 So go ahead and give it a try.
 Good luck!